 “Proxied AD User”

-When to use LDAP and when to use “Server Agent” for AD integration?
+When should you use LDAP, and when should you use “Server Agent” for AD integration?

-If AD is local to the CentreStack server, LDAP is recommended.
+If AD is local to the CentreStack server, then LDAP is recommended.

-If AD is remote, Server Agent is recommended.
+If AD is remote, then Server Agent is recommended.

 In the CentreStack system, for each tenant, there is one mandatory primary storage and there can be multiple, optional auxiliary storage services.
 The primary storage is the tenant’s default root storage folder.